easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_DOCUMENTATION_INDEX.md

 You asked: *"Why can't I use GitHub sign-in for Copilot?
 Why do I need an API key?"*

 **Answer:** GitHub OAuth is only for official software like VS Code.
-Q-IDE (a local app) needs an explicit API key.
+Top Dog (a local app) needs an explicit API key.
 It's actually more secure!

 ---